-- This course has been designed for programmers wanting to run multimedia algorithms on NEON Single Instruction Multiple Data execute units on ARMv7 processors. - Each instruction family is detailed, first at assembly level, and then at C level using macros developed present in arm_neon.h file. - Several tricky usage of processing instructions are provided. - Vector and vector element load / store instructions are studied and guidelines for organizing data in memory are provided to minimize the number of memory accesses. - The underlying cache operation as well as preload mechanisms (instruction and hardware prefetch) are detailed to explain how a processing can be pipelined. - The course shows how DSP typical algorithms such as FIR and FFT can be vectorized and then optimized to be executed on NEON unit.
+- This course has been designed for programmers wanting to run multimedia algorithms on NEON Single Instruction Multiple Data execute units on ARMv8 processors. - Evolution of the NEON architecture between ARMv7 and ARMv8 is detailed. - Each instruction family is detailed, first at assembly level, and then at C level using macros developed present in arm_neon.h file. - Several tricky usage of processing instructions are provided. - Vector and vector element load / store instructions are studied and guidelines for organizing data in memory are provided to minimize the number of memory accesses. - The underlying cache operation as well as preload mechanisms (instruction and hardware prefetch) are detailed to explain how a processing can be pipelined . - The course shows how DSP typical algorithms such as FIR and FFT can be vectorized and then optimized to be executed on NEON unit. - Cryptographic operations are also detailed, with explanation of the supported algorithms.

-Labs are compiled with GCC and run on a Linux Cortex-A9 board or a simulator A more detailed course description is available on request at formation@ac6-formation.com
+Labs are compiled with GCC and run on a Linux Cortex-A53 board or a simulator A more detailed course description is available on request at formation@ac6-formation.com